What is Light Pollution?

 Can you imagine going out of your apartment and seeing the magnificent Milky Way glowing above your head?
 Unfortunately, it’s impossible if you live in a big city — and the reason is light pollution.

-- Types of light pollution
+- Different types of light pollution

-- How to measure light pollution yourself?
+- How to measure light pollution?

 - Light pollution effects